Skip to main content Skip to main navigation Skip to footer content

 • 34 - 66% - Orange.
 The file is somewhat accessible.

-• 67 - 99% - Green.
-The file is accessible but could be improved.
+• 67 - 99% - Light Green.
+The file should be accessible to most users but could be improved.

 If you have not activated your Accessibility Report, go to your course shell, and from the left side menu, click on the Settings tab.
 From there, click on the Navigation tab.
 Find the Accessibility Report on the list and drag and drop it on the top list of items to enable it.